-Section 1 of this bill requires the governing body of a city or county, in implementing a plan for maintaining and developing affordable housing to meet the housing needs of the community, to adopt at least three of the following measures: (1) waiving or reducing impact fees and fees for the issuance of building permits; (2) selling land owned by the city or county to developers exclusively for the development of affordable housing at not more than 10 percent of its appraised value; (3) establishing a trust fund for affordable housing; or (4) establishing a process that expedites the approval of plans and specifications relating to maintaining and developing affordable housing.
+Section 1 of this bill requires the governing body of a city or county, in implementing a plan for maintaining and developing affordable housing to meet the housing needs of the community, to adopt at least three of the following measures: (1) at the expense of the city or county, as applicable, subsidizing all or part of any impact fees and fees collected for the issuance of building permits; (2) selling land owned by the city or county to developers exclusively for the development of affordable housing at not more than 10 percent of its appraised value; (3) establishing a trust fund for affordable housing; or (4) establishing a process that expedites the approval of plans and specifications relating to maintaining and developing affordable housing.
 Section 1 also: (1) requires cities and counties to report annually to the Housing Division of the Department of Business and Industry concerning how such measures assisted the city or county in maintaining and developing affordable housing; and (2) authorizes the Division to impose a penalty against a city or county that does not make adequate progress in maintaining and developing affordable housing.
-Section 5 of this bill set forth the formula for determining the amount of any such penalty.
+Section 5 of this bill set forth the formula for